stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:apply
 ```

 This create a complete and separate copy of the resources that are defined by the unit.
-Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the variable `tft_edition`.
-The tooling automatically sets the value of the tfvar `tft_edition` to match `TFT_EDITION`.
-This ensures that every instance has a unique identifier that can be used in TF code, and a unique `handle` for resource names.
+Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the variable `tft_edition_name`.
+The tooling automatically sets the value of the tfvar `tft_edition_name` to match `TFT_EDITION`.
+This ensures that you can use two locals to create names and tags that are unique for each instance: a `meta_edition_name` and a `edition_id`.

 Once you no longer need the extra instance, run `tft:destroy` to delete the resources, and then run `tft:forget` to delete the TF remote state for the extra instance: